Laysan Albatrosses Survived the Feather Trade, Industrial Fishing, and Plastics. What’s Next?

 “They don’t eat plastics by mistake,” Flint said, “They seek them out and swallow them on purpose because they’re a substrate for flying fish eggs.
 If you walked around an albatross colony in the 1950s, you would find albatross carcasses full of pumice and sticks and wood.

 “They’ve been eating natural plastics all their life,” she said, referring to the hard, sharp beaks of squid that are the albatrosses’ main food.
 Flint stressed that plastics do pose problems: they harm species lower on the food chain.
 They also accumulate toxins from the water and can pose a chemical threat when swallowed.
 But they do not necessarily cause albatross chicks to starve.
 Before fledging, most albatross chicks cough up plastic and squid beaks alike to clear their stomach before taking their first flight.
 Kaloakulua successfully regurgitated her “bolus” of stomach contents on June 1, 2014.
-The following video shows a Kauai Albatross Network volunteer examining the plastic that it contained:
+This video shows a Kauai Albatross Network volunteer examining the plastic that it contained.

 To read the rest of the article, click through to Facing Into the Wind: The Complicated Fate of the Laysan Albatross.